 Crunchy and sweet cupcake puppy chow is a guaranteed crowd-pleasing snack at birthday parties or any celebration that calls for lots of sprinkles.
-Vanilla and butter extracts give it a completely from-scratch cake batter taste (no box cake mix needed) and will have everyone coming back for a second handful.
+Vanilla and butter extracts give it a completely from-scratch cake batter taste (no box cake mix needed) and will have everyone coming back for another handful.
 Grab a box of Chex cereal and let’s get started!

 If you love recipes like my sprinkle cupcakes and rainbow sprinkle scones, or anything with plenty of sprinkles (GUILTY), don’t sleep on this sprinkly-sweet snack mix.
 Today’s cupcake puppy chow will give you all the feels of sneaking a taste of that leftover confetti cake batter straight from the mixing bowl.

-Why Everyone Loves Cupcake Puppy Chow:
+Why Everyone Loves Cupcake Puppy Chow

 - Taste: Instead of relying on a store-bought cake mix, vanilla and butter extracts give the puppy chow that nostalgic cake batter flavor.
 Melted white chocolate, a bit of heavy cream, and confectioners’ sugar bring it all together for a sweet, creamy coating.
 A sweet tooth is a must for this treat!